foliant-docs/docs/src/tutorials/preprocessor/install.md

 )
 ```

-Lines marked with asteriks you would probably want to change to suit your preprocessor.
-Also note that we refered to the contents of the `README.md` as a full description of the package.
+Lines marked with asterisks you would probably want to change to suit your preprocessor.
+Also, note that we referred to the contents of the `README.md` as the full description of the package.
 It's a good time to add a readme for your preprocessor.
 Explain what your preprocessor does and what options it has.
 You may use one of the official preprocessors for possible readme structure.

 Now the folder structure should look like this